Maximal integral point sets in affine planes over finite fields: The graph of integral distances

-Now we can apply the existing theory for the Paley-graphs on our situation.
-For example, $\mathfrak{G}$ is a strongly regular graph with parameters

-In \cite{Blokhuis-1984} Aart Blokhuis determined the structure of cliques of maximal size in Paley graphs of square order: A clique of maximal size of $\mathfrak{G}$ is an affine line in $\F_q^2$.
-This implies that the size of a maximal integral point set in $\F_q$ is $q$, and---anticipating the definitions of the next section---these point sets are unique up to isomorphism.
+In \cite{Blokhuis-1984} Aart Blokhuis determined the structure of cliques of maximal size in Paley graphs of square order: For $q\equiv 3\pmod 4$ a clique of maximal size in $\mathfrak{G}$ is an affine line in $\F_q^2$.
+This implies that the size of a maximal integral point set in $\F_q^2$ is $q$, and -- anticipating the definitions of the next section -- these point sets are unique up to isomorphism.
 Maximal cliques of size $\frac{q+1}{2}$ and $\frac{q-1}{2}$ in Paley graphs of square order can be found in \cite{bakeretal}.